jepietryga/colloidalcrystal_ml/README.md

 `facet_ml` holds the main body of code, which includes code for segmenters, models, and utility scripts for handling images as well as the applet code.

-`Tutorials` holds notebook and script files that walkthrough usage of some of the code.
+`Tutorials` holds notebooks and scripts that walkthrough usage of some of the code.
 This includes segmentation, classifier training, and data viewing.
+In addition, instructions on using the terminal commands is provided.

 To quickly access the assisted labeling applet, just write `dash_applet` in the terminal and follow its instructions.